angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 ToA
 :::

-With this pile, you can get infinite Storm.
+With this pile, you can get infinite _Storm_.

 1. Cast LED, Crack for {B}{B}{B}
 1. Cast LED, Crack for {B}{B}{B}